Container Gardening 101

 4. Plant – Remove your plants from the plastic or peat container carefully.
 Loosen up the bottom of the soil and roots so that the roots can grow easily in the container.
 I recommend either planting the center first and working your way out towards the pot or if you are planting your tall items in the back of the pot, start with them first.
 I always plant my trailing plants last to have them placed in just the right spots for them to spill over the edges as they grow all summer long.
 Add a thin layer of potting soil over all your plants.

 5. Water and Fertilize Regularly– Water your container.
 Depending on the size and location of your containers, you’ll need to water approximately every day.
 The smaller the pot, the more often you’ll need to water, especially if it is in the full sun.
 Also, consider fertilizing your flower pots frequently.
 Container gardens require frequent waterings and constant blooming flowers which can create a need for nutrient supplements.
 As I mentioned earlier, you can use a soil blend that contains a slow-release fertilizer or you can you a liquid or powder version every few weeks to keep your flowers blooming and bursting with color!
 (Don’t forget a saucer to prevent soil stains on your patio or table!)

 I think if you follow these 5 simple steps – you will be delighted with the container gardens you plant.
 Whether it’s seasonal color flowers or vegetables (or both!), I hope you enjoy your works of art all season long!

 Thanks for watching Channel 7’s Bertha Lynn & I every Monday at 11:30 a.m.
-Click here to watch today’s segment:
+Click here to watch this segment from 2012:

-If you think that you may need help planting your pots or flower beds, please contact Designscapes Colorado at 303-721-9003.
+If you think that you may need help planting your pots or flower beds, please contact Designscapes Colorado at 303-721-9003 or firstname.lastname@example.org.
 We’d be happy to help you add some color!